mr-baraiya/VMusic/docs/YOUTUBE_PLAYLISTS.md

 // 3.
 Store token in state and MongoDB setGoogleAccessToken(accessToken);
 await usersAPI.syncUser(userId, {
   googleAccessToken,
-  googleRefreshToken
+  googleRefreshToken,
 });

 // 4.
 Use token to call YouTube API